Families of 3 deceased workers sue Tyson over Iowa outbreak

 Meatpacking plants have been hot spots for coronavirus because of their crowded conditions, prompting several to temporarily close.
 Thousands of workers have become infected and several dozen have died.

+The largest union representing meatpacking workers said Thursday that more than 14,000 employees at unionized plants have been infected with coronavirus and 65 have died.

-Other meat companies including Smithfield Foods and JBS USA and retailers such as Amazon and Walmart have been sued by the families of workers who died from coronavirus.
+Meat companies including Smithfield Foods and JBS USA and retailers such as Amazon and Walmart have been sued by the families of workers who died from coronavirus.
 But the lawsuit filed Thursday against Tyson may be the first involving multiple victims at one workplace during the pandemic, according to news reports.

 Last week, Iowa Gov. Kim Reynolds signed a bill into law shielding businesses and health care providers from legal claims from people exposed to the virus, retroactive to Jan.
 1. But the law has exceptions for injuries that result in hospitalization and death, and appears unlikely to block the case from moving forward.